 She has an MA in creative writing from Royal Holloway (Distinction), a Masters in human rights law and social theory from UCL (Distinction), and a degree in Music from Oxford (first), and is a qualified barrister.

 Ellen currently teaches creative writing at QMUL, CityLit, Camden Arts Centre and the Estorick Collection.
 She is available to teach workshops and courses in varied contexts and loves sharing her passion for creative writing and literary with others.

 She also enjoys editing other writers’ work in progress, and is a writing mentor for The Riff Raff.
 She offers independent editing and mentoring too.

-Before all this, I practised as a barrister at a London chambers for seven years.
-I've worked for an AIDS orphan charity in Zambia, in a refugee camp court in Thailand, on the Botswana's Bushmen's trial contesting their eviction from ancestral lands, and in Myanmar training lawyers on human rights.
+Before focusing on writing, Ellen practised law as a barrister at 39 Essex Chambers in London for seven years.
+She has worked on international projects including for an AIDS orphan charity in Zambia, in a refugee camp court in Thailand, on the Botswana's Bushmen's trial contesting their eviction from ancestral lands, and in Myanmar training lawyers on human rights.

 As a flautist, Ellen has played professionally in orchestras, busked around Europe and winged it in a jazz quartet.